koala345/eth2-validator-setup/README.md

 automatically run all provisioning.
 If you ran into errors or change your configuration, simply re-run provisioning with the 'vagrant provision' command.

+You WILL still have to run the same manual steps to import your validator keys as described in the main docs above.
+SSH into the VM with 'vagrant ssh' and follow the same steps.

 You can use 'vagrant suspend' to suspend the VM when you're done testing.

 ## Problems?